codurance/site/_posts/2017-03-03-discovering-Codurance-during-my-first-week-as-apprentice.md

 I’ve known all about the economic situation of the company, included salaries and salary reviews.
 This is an amazing example of transparency at all levels.

-## No offices, no assigned places
+## No personal offices, no assigned places

-There are not independent offices, neither assigned places.
-An open space where you can sit wherever you want.
-This issue “breaks” both the attachment of a place and the separation between roles.
+There are neither personal offices nor assigned places.
+There's only an open space where you can sit wherever you want.
+This approach “breaks” both the attachment to a place and the separation between roles.

 ## Learning and friendly atmosphere

-Skillshare meeting are organized continuously in a natural way and in a friendly atmosphere.
+Knowledge-sharing meetings are organized continuously in a natural way and in a friendly atmosphere.

 ## Having a buddy

-It’s the first time I have a buddy designated to help me for my first days in a company.
-Not only he has got I feel “at home” in few minutes and he has been worried about my convenience, but also he has taught me a lot of things for this week (technical ones, time management, acquiring skills and a big amount of advices and smiles).
+It’s the first time I had a _buddy_ designated to help me in my first days in a company.
+My buddy not only provided me with a "feel at home” feeling as soon as I arrived but also was worried about my convenience—I had just arrived from Spain to spend the whole month in London.
+He has also taught me a lot of things during my first week including technical skills, time management, how to acquire new skills, gave me loads of advices and smiles.

 ## Having a mentor